JillG387/JillG387.github.io/README.md

 #### I'm particularly proud of the technical skills I developed during this project.
 I learned a lot about using Bootstrap, JavaScript, and creating a positive user experience.

 #### I'm grateful for the knowledge and confidence gained through this course.
 This website showcases my passion for creating and coding my own work, design, and storytelling.
 It's more than a resume; it's a digital portal into my professional world, crafted to both engage, and inform.

-#### UPDATE: I am currently using this site as a website portfolio so it's content will gradutally evolve.